skerkour/bloom-legacy/blog/content/2019-december-update.md

 *Cloud apps like Google Docs and Trello are popular because they enable real-time collaboration with colleagues, and they make it easy for us to access our work from all of our devices.
 However, by centralizing data storage on servers, cloud apps also take away ownership and agency from users.
 If a service shuts down, the software stops functioning, and data created with that software is lost.* from <a href="https://www.inkandswitch.com/local-first.html" target="_blank" rel="noopener">InkAndSwitch</a>.

 But first of all, cloud is a business model.
-Cloud's first objective is not to empower users or ease their lives, but to create recuring revenue streams for enterprises (and investors).
+Cloud's first objective is not to empower users or ease their lives, but to create recurring revenue streams for enterprises (and investors).

 What would happen to users' data if the enterprise go bakrupt?
 If the enteprise decides to kill the product because it's not enough profitable?